integreat-io/integreat-adapter-xml/README.md

   will be used when generating the soap action, instead of the namespace from the root element.
-- `hideSoapEnvelope`: When set to `true` – and with a `soapVersion` set, the first level of elements in soap documents will be removed, and the normalized data will have `body` and possibly `header` properties at the top level.
-This is just a simple abstraction to avoid starting all paths with `soap:Envelope.soap:Body`.
+- `hideSoapEnvelope`: When set to `true` – and with a `soapVersion` set, the envelope element in soap documents will be removed, and the normalized data will have `body` and possibly `header` properties at the top level.
+  When serializing, the envelope and any `body` and `header` will be set as expected.
+If there is no `body` or `header`, the `data` itself will be used as a soap body.
+This is just a simple abstraction to avoid starting all paths with.
+  `soap:Envelope.soap:Body`.
 When serializing (to the service), the elements are "put back", using `body` as the soap body and `header` as the soap header.
   Default is `true`, which means you only need to include a `soapVersion` to get